khaledmo77/LibraryManagementSystem-/README.md

 Used AutoMapper to simplify mapping between view models and data models.

-May 8, 2025
+May 8, 2025:

-Initialized the project and set up the repository pattern for interacting with the in-memory database.
+Initialized the project and set up the repository pattern for interacting with the database.

-Seeded sample data for authors and books.

-Conclusion
-The Library Management System offers an intuitive platform to manage books, authors, and borrowing transactions.
-Built with .NET 9, Entity Framework Core, and ASP.NET Identity, the system follows the N-Tier Architecture and Service Pattern for maintainability and scalability.

-Feel free to explore, contribute, or modify the system to suit your needs.

-For any questions or issues, please raise them on the GitHub repository or contact the development team.
+markdown
+Copy
+Edit

+### Key Points:

+- The formatting is **consistent** and ensures the project looks professional and easy to read.
+- You can paste the above into your **README.md** file, and it will maintain the correct format wi